 Please briefly describe your project, group, team or service, outlining what you do and why it makes a difference.

-The community programme at Charlton Athletic Football Club was established in 1992 and became The Charlton Athletic Community Trust in 2003.
-Affectionately known as CACT, it is renowned for its work in its local communities.
-CACT is the first Football Community Trust commissioned to run a council youth service, disability youth service and to appoint a full-time disability officer.
+The community programme at Charlton Athletic Football Club (CACT) was established in 1992 and became The Charlton Athletic Community Trust in 2003.
 The main geographical areas of delivery for CACT programmes are Greenwich, Bexley, Bromley and Kent across 7 main strands: Early Help & Prevention, Equality & Diversity, Health Improvement, Social Action & Enterprise, Youth Services, Football & Sports Development and Education.
-In partnership with Oxleas NHS Foundation Trust, CACT devised and delivered a 12-week pilot project, named Up & At EM.
-The project was for those aged 65+ with a mental health diagnosis and designed to enhance participants’ physical health and wellbeing, through activities within the community, both locally and regionally.
+Since 2006, CACT’s Early Help & Prevention team have been delivering consistent, innovative and empowering projects surrounding the topic of mental health across multiple boroughs in South East London and Kent.
+In partnership with Oxleas NHS Foundation Trust, CACT’s Early Help & Prevention team devised and delivered a 12-week pilot project, named Up & At ‘Em in 2017.
+The pilot was for those aged 65+ with a mental health diagnosis, designed to help reduce social isolation and to enhance participants’ physical health and mental wellbeing through activities within the community, both locally and regionally.
 Following this very successful pilot and subsequent evaluation Oxleas conducted a comprehensive invest to save exercise and confirmed 3 years of project funding, taking delivery up to 2020.

 What makes your service stand out from others?
 Please provide an example of this.